microsoft/accessibility-insights-action/packages/shared/src/console-output/__custom-snapshots__/axe-descriptions.snap.md

 * 1 × meta-viewport:  Ensure <meta name="viewport"> does not disable text scaling and zooming
 * 1 × nested-interactive:  Ensure interactive controls are not nested as they are not always announced by screen readers or can cause focus problems for assistive technologies
 * 1 × no-autoplay-audio:  Ensure <video> or <audio> elements do not autoplay audio for more than 3 seconds without a control mechanism to stop or mute the audio
-* 1 × object-alt:  Ensure <object> elements have alternate text
+* 1 × object-alt:  Ensure <object> elements have alternative text
 * 1 × p-as-heading:  Ensure bold, italic text and font-size is not used to style <p> elements as a heading
 * 1 × page-has-heading-one:  Ensure that the page, or at least one of its frames contains a level-one heading
 * 1 × presentation-role-conflict:  Elements marked as presentational should not have global ARIA or tabindex to ensure all screen readers ignore them
 * 1 × region:  Ensure all page content is contained by landmarks
-* 1 × role-img-alt:  Ensure [role="img"] elements have alternate text
+* 1 × role-img-alt:  Ensure [role="img"] elements have alternative text
 * 1 × scope-attr-valid:  Ensure the scope attribute is used correctly on tables
 * 1 × scrollable-region-focusable:  Ensure elements that have scrollable content are accessible by keyboard
 * 1 × select-name:  Ensure select element has an accessible name